How to Extract Structured Data from PDFs with Claude 3.5 Sonnet

 def preprocess_text(text):

-# Remove non-alphanumeric characters except spaces
+Removes non-alphanumeric characters except spaces and common punctuation.

-cleaned = re.sub(r'[^a-zA-Z0-9\s]', '', text)
+cleaned = re.sub(r'[^a-zA-Z0-9\s.,\-:]', '', text)

 return cleaned.strip()